FallenGameR/Books/effective_rust/notes.md

 - clippy is particularly helpful when learing rust since it enforces idiomatic language usage
 - *lots of the items from this book are enforced in clippy lints*
 - the [full list of clippy warnings](https://rust-lang.github.io/rust-clippy/stable/index.html) is very long and not all of them are enabled by default, the reason is - high false positive rate or they are overly-pedantic, but still it can be useful to read the disabled ones and learn the idioms

+### Item 30 - Write more than unit tests

+- in Rust unit tests sit alongside with the crate in a separate sub-module in `tests.rs` file and have access to non-pub members because of that, the module is annotated with `#[cfg(test)]`
+- integration tests sit in `tests` folder and have access only to the crate's public interface, each file in that folder is a separate Rust program that executes all the functions marked with `#[test]`
+- doc tests are build into the ducumentation and can be selectivelly executed via `cargo test --doc <item-name>`
+- examples live in `examples` folder either in separate file or folders with `main.rs` in them and represent a standalone binary that can be run via `cargo run|test --example <name>`, they are not annotated as tests.
+Users would base their code on examples, so they need to be added into the build system.
+They can be used to find out if the crate needs to bump it's semantic version.
+Also unlike tests examples should not use `unwrap` - they need to propogate `Result<(), Box<dyn Error>` instead.
+- benchmark tests can be done via `cargo bench` and `#[bench]` that measures an operation, at the time of writing this was an unstable feature so `cargo +nightly bench` call should have been used.
+To reduce compiler optimization interference use `std::hint::black_box` during tested function's calls.
+Consider using `criterion` crate that uses stable Rust and has graphs and statistics.
+- use fuzz tests if your code has public API that can be used by hackers, panic codepaths are particularly vulnerable to potention DoS attacks.
+Test via `cargo-fuzz` that is using libFuzzer under the hood.
+[Rust fuzz book](https://rust-fuzz.github.io/book/) has the needed recipies that boil down to calling `fuzz_target!` and `cargo +nightly fuzz run target_rs_file`.
+The test runs until it finds error or it runs indefinetelly, so it makes sense to time limit and only do for major releases.
+Also you can store already tried inputs (the `corpus`) so they would not consume CPU.
+If your project is popular OSS you can get Google OSS-Fuzz doing this test for you.
+- make sure to un tests over all possible crate feature and platform combinations that you have
+- for crate publishing sometimes it makes sence to separate tests into a different crate

+### Item 31 - Take advantage of the tooling ecosystem

+- [rust playground](https://play.rust-lang.org/) helpful to share samples and do linqpad-style experiments
+- `cargo fmt` - formats the code to standart conventions
+- `cargo check` - fast syntax check without compilation
+- `cargo update` - update crate dependencies to the latest versions
+- `cargo metadata` - emit crates metadata and inner-dependencies (simiar to `cargo tree`?) - this is used as input for `cargo-udeps` (remove dead code crates) and `cargo-deny` (dependency validation)